apricote/hcloud-csi-driver/examples/kubernetes/pod-single-existing-volume/README.md

 # Use an existing volume

-Below you will find the instruction on how to use an existing DigitalOcean Block Storage with your Kubernetes cluster.
+Below you will find the instruction on how to use an existing Hetzner Cloud Volume with your Kubernetes cluster.

 ## Known issues

-* Deleting a `PVC` will delete the volume if the reclaim policy is set to `Delete`, however the bound `PV` will be not deleted.
+- Deleting a `PVC` will delete the volume if the reclaim policy is set to `Delete`, however the bound `PV` will be not deleted.
 This seems to be a bug in K8S.
-* Using an existing, attached volume might cause confusion if the `POD` is scheduled to a different node.
+- Using an existing, attached volume might cause confusion if the `POD` is scheduled to a different node.
 It's advised to use only existing **detached** volumes.
-If you have an attached volume, please make sure to detach it, so Kubernetes attaches it to the correct droplet.
-The CSI plugin will return an error if the volume is attached to a wrong droplet.
+If you have an attached volume, please make sure to detach it, so Kubernetes attaches it to the correct server.
+The CSI plugin will return an error if the volume is attached to a wrong server.

 ## Example